 Laugh At Improv Asylum

 Also in the North End is the Improv Asylum, a comedy theatre featuring improvisation and sketch comedy.
 There are a couple shows a night that are family friendly (my 13 year old daughter had a blast), with a midnight show that is not!
 Tickets are well priced.
-It is a really fun way to bring your night and the one day Boston itinerary to a close.
+It is a really fun way to bring your night and this epic one day Boston itinerary with your teens to a close.

 Just in case your teenagers with hollow legs need a bedtime snack, walk about 8 stores down from Improv Asylum to Mike’s Pastry, for your final cannoli of the day.
 Mike’s Pastry is probably the most famous cannoli place in Boston.
 There is always a line up and only takes cash.

 The cannolis are not any better than the ones from Modern Pastry (which funnily enough is across the street).
 However, what Mike’s Pastry offers are some amazing flavour combinations that you won’t find anywhere else.
 Plus, the cannolis are HUGE.
 Or at least it felt like that after the marathon day of eating, eating and more eating.

 You will spend most of your day eating and walking (and I think in that order) and doing both on one of the best Boston food tours.
 You will get to see a huge part of what makes Boston such a beautiful, welcoming and interesting city while eating your way through some extraordinary food.

 For some strategies for keeping your teens off of their phones and social media while on your family vacations, please refer to my article Teenagers: 7 Ways To Limit The Effects Of Social Media On Your Family Holidays.